Abiaina/study-guide-review/README.md

 # Study Guide & Review

-summary of cs fun for devops, chaos and fullstack dev
+Summary of cs fun for devops, chaos and fullstack dev